 Before Hotch could say anything, the boy showed Hotch his empty hands and then the right was going up to his ear and then the quarter was there.
 The boy smiled at him as he handed back the quarter.

 “We aren’t looking for a Miss Jean.
 The name of the lady taken was Allison.”

 “Her name now is Allison Baker.
 It used to be Miss Jean.”

 “Where’s the kid?”
-Morgan was looking around as well so it wasn’t just him.
-The kid was gone.
+Morgan was looking around as well, so it wasn’t just him.
+The child was gone.

 “So, Hotch, what was up with the geeky kid?
 You looked like you’d seen a ghost.”
 Morgan had finished up his appetizer and was relaxing back in his seat.
 The rest of the team was fanned out from him with Reed taking a spot right next to him.
 The waitress had placed them in a large round booth and other than making it hard to go to the bathroom for some, it was nice.

 “He asked for a quarter from me.
 Did a trick or two and then handed it back.
-It wasn’t until after he disappeared that I realized he didn’t give me back my quarter but a really old coin.
+It wasn’t until after he disappeared that I realized he didn’t give me back my quarter but an ancient coin.
 From my hometown before it fell off the map.”

-“It was a totally magical city wasn’t it?”
+“It was an entirely magical city wasn’t it?”
 Dave asked.

 “Was it an accident?
 Giving you the coin specifically?”
 Reed asked.